Your Guide to Stress Leave in Ontario

 What is Stress Leave?

-Stress leave is a type of leave that employees in Ontario can take when they are suffering from excessive stress, anxiety, or other mental health issues that hinder their ability to carry out their job responsibilities effectively.
+Stress leave is a form of leave available to employees in Ontario who are experiencing excessive stress, anxiety, or other mental health issues that impede their ability to effectively fulfill their job responsibilities.

 “Stress leave” is considered a type of “sick leave” as per Ontario’s Employment Standards Act (“ESA”).